Anshulsaini01/Diwali_sales_report/README.md

-# 🪔 Diwali Sales Analysis 📊
+# 🪔 Diwali Sales report 📊

 Welcome to a data-driven deep dive into one of India's biggest shopping festivals—**Diwali**!
 Using real-world retail data sourced from [Kaggle](https://www.kaggle.com/), this project uncovers consumer behavior, spending patterns, and regional trends during the festive season.